elasticio/salesforce-component-v2/README.md

 ### Subscribe to platform events (REALTIME FLOWS ONLY)
 This trigger will subscribe for any platform Event using Salesforce streaming API.

+### Limittions:
+* SUPPORTS REALTIME FLOWS ONLY
+* `Run Now` action is required after the flow transitions from SUSPEND to RESUME
+* Due to Salesforce API limitations, the trigger does not store messages in the queues during the SUSPEND state.
+To continue receiving and processing messages, the flow should be triggered by the Run Now action after RESUME.

 #### Input field description
 * **Event object name** - Input field where you should select the type of platform event which you want to subscribe E.g. `My platform event`